thekatisdead/ASI_BaseCodeCSharp/README.md

 - `HR Dashboard`

     The HR Dashboard is where the HR can see all his job postings and  the applicant lists associated to them, as well as handling part the hiring process.

+	Note that `Edit` and `Delete` buttons do not work right now, as well as the addition of new Job Postings as we do not have a model connected to it.
 - `Add Job Posting`

     This page adds a job post associated to the HR team.